mthoatgit/blog/content/posts/agile_vs_scrum.md

 superiority over traditional methods, but it struggles to resonate with our day-to-day reality.
 In my view, the issue lies in the fact that we've formulated a mindset, an equation that's ingrained in our thinking:

-* Agile == Scrum
+Agile == Scrum

-Well, no, this oversimplification is flawed.
+Well, no, this oversimplification is obviously flawed.
 In essence, Agile is not synonymous with Scrum but Scrum is one way to embody Agile principles.
-To draw an analogy:

-* mobile != car
-* animalistic != dog
-* vegetarian != carrot

 Scrum represents just **one** approach to Agile software development.
 An Agile work environment is achievable with or without Scrum.
 I'm not one of these Agile shamans that say that success hinges on flawless execution of the Scrum process.
 As far as I'm concerned it simply takes more than just giving your middle management a Scrum Master Certificate to have the benefits of an Agile project.
 The crucial factor is to remember and apply the lessons we've learned over